-Please view the student fees site for current tuition rates.
+Please view the finance office student fees site for current tuition rates.

-Additional expenses include textbooks; however on average, course instructors select course materials within the $100 - $150 range.
+This does not include books, however on average, course instructors select course materials within the $100 - $150 range.

 OSAP & other traditional funding sources

-Most traditional academic funding sources, including OSAP, are not available to part-time students.
+Most traditional academic funding sources are not available to part time studies, including OSAP.
 However, 95% of our student body is either fully or partially funded by their employers.

-We recommend you get in touch with your Human Resources Department and find out about academic advancement/ career development funding opportunities that may be available to you.
+We recommend you get in touch with your Human Resources Department and find out about academic advancement/ career development opportunities that may be available to you.

 "Managers of the future will work in organizations that are based on strategic application of information technology, innovation and intrapreneurship.
 This program is a superior choice to an MBA."Kenneth Law, MBA, MMSc Online Graduate